Documentation

 Restrictions

-Because StyleZero works on compile time, all declarations must be static and reside in the template file.
+Since StyleZero works at compile time, all declarations must be constant and defined within the template file.

 Template Specific